thecmdrunner/quick-vm/docs/stealth-vm.md

 >
 >If you don't want to use a second GPU, check out [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) by [joeknock90](https://github.com/joeknock90/)

-However, if you are using (or need) an older driver, add the following lines to your XML.
+So if you need to passthrough an NVIDIA or AMD GPU without making it obvious that you are using a VM, add the following lines to your XML.

   1. List all VMs
   ```bash